jkz1one/screener-3.7/README.md

 ### Known Issues
 * - Enrich runs multiple times during post_open_signals because it is saving every so many tickers.
 The updated post open signals.json causes enrich universe to run.
 This is causing the universe file to have multiple tags/reasons under Tier Hits.
 * - Enrich isn't calculating sector
+* - Gap Up and Gap Down isnt exclusive

 ### Completed